Abdul-Sayed/typescriptnotes/notes.md

 Instead of typecasting the entire object, only the property the function needs can be casted.
-When passing large objects, this is clearly advantages.
+When passing large objects, this is clearly advantageus.
 Only type cast the properties used.

     function greet(person: { name: string }): void {
       console.log(`Hello ${person.name}`)